gurdeep-singh-3251/netflix/README.md

 # netflix-app
 this is a basic netflix app
-to revvise concept of html css and js
+to revise concept of html css and js